jerryjappinen/bellevue-docs/tests/e2e.md

 XML reports are also stored under `test/e2e/reports/`.

-### Selenium
+### Selenium and Java

-Selenium is also supported, as it supports more browsers, but to use the Selenium driver you must have `Java SE Development Kit` installed.
+To use the Selenium driver you must have `Java SE Development Kit` installed.
 You can download the latest JDK for your platform on [Oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-After installing JDK successfully, you can set `DRIVER=selenium` when running the `e2e` script, and the tests will be run on Selenium instead of standalone Chrome.
+After installing JDK successfully you can run the `e2e` script that is included out of the box.

+### Changing Selenium to standalone driver

+You can lose the Java dependency by changing Selenium to a standalone driver.
+See [Nightwatch's documentation](http://nightwatchjs.org/gettingstarted#browser-drivers-setup) for more information.